hyperchomp/prgl/README.md

 ```

 ### Bundled
-These dependencies are bundled in the project source code and don't require installation.
+These dependencies are bundled in the project source code and don't require separate installation.
 * [Glad](https://github.com/Dav1dde/glad) (MIT) for **glad1** as a GL loader.
 * [stb](https://github.com/nothings/stb) (MIT) for stb_image as a loader for things like textures.
 * [cglm](https://github.com/recp/cglm) (MIT) For linear algebra (2D/3D math).
 This is what prgl leverages for vectors, matrices, and all the math that goes along with them.
 This library is meant to be used directly when developing with prgl for the data structures and supporting math it provides.